Self-Employed Allowable Expenses

 Legal and Professional costs

-Most businesses require professional and legal costs.
+Most businesses require professional, legal and financial costs.
 Tax allowable expenses include:

 - Legal fees